viktorsmari/viktorsmari/README.md

 Some of the projects I am working on:

-- [Repero.me](https://repero.me) - Repair management system for Repair shops
+- [Repero.me](https://repero.me) - Repair management system and CRM for Repair shops
    - Makes it easy for Repair Shops to manage their Inventory, Customers and sends them Emails, SMS when a Repair is ready.
 - [Youwind](https://app.youwindrenewables.com/) - Software for calculating efficiencies of offshore wind parks.